 Ways To Start Saving Money, It’s All About Your Mindset

 - Create an emergency fund.
 This one is obvious.
-An emergency fund is important in case of job loss, career change or illness.
+An emergency fund is important in the case of job loss, career change or illness.
 Having an emergency fund will help you see that it is possible to save a chunk of money.
 It will give you the motivation to create other savings and investments.

 - Save to invest.
 It’s hard to save when you don’t have a goal.
 Even $20 a month is a good start.
-Keep in mind that this monthly savings will add up to a larger amount that can be invested.
+Keep in mind that these monthly savings will add up to a larger amount that can be invested.

 - Invest to save.
 This is the focus of The Fortunate Investor.
 Keep in mind that the money you invest will come back to you with the right investment strategy.
+(See the article Investing 101 for some starter tips.)

 Latest posts by The Saving Gal (see all)